elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 As you can see in the example, tuples are a compound type and each tuple is identified by the types inside it.
 To understand why `String.t` is not written as `string`, have another look at the [typespecs docs](/docs/stable/elixir/Kernel.Typespec.html).

 Defining function specs this way works, but it quickly becomes annoying since we're repeating the type `{number, String.t}` over and over.
-We can use the `@type` directory in order to declare our own custom type.
+We can use the `@type` directive in order to declare our own custom type.

 ```elixir
 defmodule LousyCalculator do